-There are currently around 6,090 hospitals in the USA according to the American Hospital Association (American Hospital Association 2021).
-The majority of Hospitals (around 5,150) are classified as Community Hospitals, which are defined as all nonfederal, short-term general, and other specialized hospitals.
+There are currently around 6,093 hospitals in the USA according to the American Hospital Association (American Hospital Association 2022).
+The majority of Hospitals (around 84%) are classified as Community Hospitals, which are defined as all nonfederal, shortterm general, and other specialized hospitals.
 Hospitals that are not accessible to the general public, such as prison hospitals or college infirmaries, are excluded.
-The number of total staffed beds in all community hospitals in the US is currently 787,995 (American Hospital Association 2021).
+The number of total staffed beds in all community hospitals in the US is currently 789,354 (American Hospital Association 2022).

-Community hospitals differ in terms of ownership type, with around 2,900 being non-government not-for-profit community hospitals, around 1,200 being for-profit community hospitals and the remaining ca. 1,000 being state and local government community hospitals.
+Community hospitals differ in terms of ownership type, with around 2,960 being nongovernment not-for-profit community hospitals, around 1,200 being for-profit community hospitals and the remaining ca. 950 being state and local government community hospitals.
 There is also a smaller number of other hospitals such as federal government hospitals (around 200) and nonfederal psychiatric hospitals (around 600).
-Texas and California have the highest number of community hospitals with 512 and 359 respectively, while Delaware and the District of Columbia have the smallest number with 7 and 10.
+Texas and California have the highest number of community hospitals with 523 and 353 respectively, while Delaware and the District of Columbia have the smallest number with 7 and 10.

-The hospital KPIs used for the USA ranking are part of the Medicare "Hospital Compare" dataset published by the Centers for Medicare & Medicaid Services (CMS).
+The hospital quality metrics used for the USA ranking are part of the Medicare "Hospital Compare" dataset published by the Centers for Medicare & Medicaid Services (CMS).
 This comprehensive dataset revolves around an "Overall Hospital Quality Star Rating", developed by the Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation (CORE) and is available for over 4,500 hospitals publicly reporting quality information on the Hospital Compare platform.
 Each hospital is assigned one to five stars based on the hospital's overall performance across a number of quality measures regarding common conditions that hospitals treat.
 Hospitals are only assigned a Star Rating upon meeting certain data availability thresholds (outlined further below).
-Since the start of the public reporting in 2016, between 78.9% and 80.3% of hospitals have received a Star Rating for each reporting period (YNHHSC/CORE 2021).

 Some more complex or specialty procedures are not reflected in the summary rating.
 The aim is to generate a comprehensive representation of overall quality that can be interpreted by patients and consumers, but also to identify performance categories within the large number of hospitals in the US.

-The following section describes the methodology used by CMS to generate the Star Rating which is useful to understand as a basis for the KPI score used in the World's Best Hospital Ranking for the USA.
-The latest Star Rating available at the time of the ranking process (January 2021) was used for the scoring model.
+The following section describes the methodology used by CMS to generate the Star Rating which is crucial to understand as a basis for the hospital quality metrics score used in the World's Best Hospital Ranking for the USA.
+The latest Star Rating available at the time of the ranking process (October 2022) was used for the scoring model.

-In order to define the aforementioned Star Rating, measures that are relevant in the context of assessing overall hospital quality were identified through stakeholder and expert feedback.
-Measures that are only reported by a small number of hospitals or which were not necessarily indicative of higher quality were excluded, reducing the total number of included measures from 120+ to 51 in the currently reported Star Rating.
-The selected measures were standardized into seven group performance categories which make up the overall rating:
+To define the aforementioned Star Rating, measures that are relevant in the context of assessing overall hospital quality were identified through stakeholder and expert feedback.
+Measures that are only reported by a small number of hospitals or which were not necessarily indicative of higher quality were excluded, reducing the total number of included measures to 47 in the currently reported Star Rating.
+In 2021, CMS implemented a new methodology as a result of stakeholder and expert feedback.
+In the current methodology, the selected measures were standardized into 5 group performance categories which make up the overall rating:

 - Mortality (7)

 - Safety of Care (8)

-- Readmission (7)
+- Readmission (11)

+- Patient experience (8)

+- $\circ$ Timely and Effective Care (13)